AbhigyaWangoo/Web-Crawler/README.md

 ```
 To deploy the code, simply clone the repository.
 All the data to train the model
-resides within the 898_data directory, and the files will be used in two situations,
+resides within the 898_data directory.
-1: if the model is being run for the first time, it will run all the files in the
-folder and train the model based on that, or 2: If the model has been run before,
-the model will assess the cached model weights from a previous run and use them
-as the model, making the process faster.
 Once you've run the model with
 'python3 main.py', and the model has been trained, the executed file will
 assess whatver file is in test.html and provide a profile construction for that
 html page.
 Place whatever html prediction you would like in that file.